StamusNetworks/suricata-language-server/README.md

 it.
 You can use `sudo pip install .` to install it system wide if needed.

+## Working modes

+Suricata Language Server can work in two modes : with a Suricata binary installed on the system or with Suricata installed in a Docker container.

+To use Suricata installed in a Docker container, you need to start the server with the `--docker` option.
+You can also specify a custom Docker image with the `--docker-image` option.

+To use Suricata installed on the system, you need to make sure that the Suricata binary is in the PATH or you can specify a custom path to the Suricata binary with the `--suricata-binary` option.

 ## Editors Configuration

 ### Neovim